 Key Lessons and Takeaways from Cases A & B

 a) Even if interest rates change by the same percentage for assets and liabilities the change in Net Interest Income is different.

 b) Despite the fact that the rate change on deposits in the second instance (Figure 5) is the same as the rate change on assets (Figure 4), the impact on earnings is greater.
 Why is that?

 c) In the 6 months bucket assets are $1000 million while deposits are $1,250 million.
-The net impact for deposits is greater.
+The net impact on deposits is greater.
 For this specific bucket net liabilities will re-price faster than assets.
 While in the next bucket, the 6 – 12 month maturity bucket, net assets will re-price faster.

 c) When assets re-price faster and rates rise, net interest income rises.
 When assets re-price faster and rates decline, net interest income declines.